JezerM/sea-greeter/README.md

 # Sea Greeter

-Sea (like C) greeter for LightDM allows to create themes with web technologies, the same as web-greeter, nody-greeter and the outdated lightdm-webkit2-greeter.
+Sea (like C) greeter for LightDM allows to create themes with web technologies, the same as [web-greeter][web-greeter], [nody-greeter][nody-greeter] and the outdated [lightdm-webkit2-greeter][webkit2-greeter].
 This project aims to be similar to the last one, as sea-greeter is made with webkit2 instead of chromium.

+## Known issues

+- Window does not start in fullscreen when no window manager available
+- No multi-monitor support yet
+- No command line arguments support
+- No brightness and battery features support
+- No `greeter_config.layouts` support
+- Debug mode is always active (for testing)
+- Memory management might not be correct (possible memory leaks)
+- No themes preinstalled, you may need to install [web-greeter][web-greeter] or [nody-greeter][nody-greeter]
+- No config preinstalled, you may need to install [web-greeter][web-greeter] or [nody-greeter][nody-greeter]

+Besides that, you can login to your session :D

 ## Dependencies